 Mango Ice Cream

 I recently heard of one person who makes nothing but vanilla ice cream.
 They are continually seeking for perfect recipe.
-I’d suggest that making vanilla ice cream might make you think that it’s all a bit too fiddly to start off with.
-After all you have to make an egg custard without curdling it!
+It could get a little boring perhaps?

 Ice Cream Maker

-With the Kenwood ice cream attachment (or frozen dessert maker!) and many other ice cream makers, you freeze a bowl.
-When ready, you assemble the ice cream maker, adding the bowl and paddle, then churn the ingredients to make the ice cream.
+With the simplest type of ice cream maker, you freeze the bowl.
+When frozen, you assemble the ice cream maker, adding the bowl and paddle, then churn the ingredients to make the ice cream.
 Voila!
-In 30 minutes your ice cream is ready.
+In less than 30 minutes your ice cream is ready.
+It is possible to make ice cream without a machine, but the texture is inevitably grainy.

 - Set the mixer in motion and pour in the mango mixture.
 This will stop the mixture freezing too quickly against the walls of the bowl.

-- Churn for 25 to 30 minutes until it is well frozen, but not too stiff.
+- Churn for 20 minutes or until it is well frozen, but not too stiff.

 - Decant into a suitable container and eat immediately or place in the freezer until required.